 There is only one thing you should be looking for in a broker: the ability to add real value to your business.
-Before meeting with a broker, make sure you provide them with a good idea of your needs and goals so that they have an opportunity to present viable options to you.
+Before meeting with a broker, make sure you provide them with a good idea of your needs and goals so that he or she has an opportunity to present viable options to you.
 Push them to demonstrate how they will deliver the best solutions for your business, not simply flaunt past accomplishments.

 If you’re unsure of what questions to ask, keep the following guidelines in mind and frame your questions around answering them:

-- How will they reposition the property to create greater value or quickly fill vacant space
+- How will he or she reposition the property to create greater value or quickly fill vacant space?

-- Do they have the negotiating skills to effectively represent your position to the counter party
+- Does he or she have the negotiating skills to effectively represent your position to the counterparty?

-- Can they explicitly explain and defend the value they will add
+- Can he or she explicitly explain and defend the value he or she will add?

 Ask for References

 Make sure to ask for references.
-When speaking to references, ask what the broker did or didn’t do for them, this will provide a good gage of how they will perform for you.
+When speaking to references, ask what the broker did or didn’t do for them, this will provide a good gauge of how they will perform for you.